archivesspace/archivesspace/docs/slate/source/index.md

 __Parameters__

+	  String target_resource -- The URI of the resource to transfer into

+	  String component -- The URI of the archival object to transfer

 	  Integer repo_id -- The Repository ID -- The Repository must exist

 __Returns__